Candidates: Are you interviewing and need support?

 Needless to say, the Brute Force Method should be used sparingly.

-Practitioners of the Growth Method see every negative review as an opportunity to improve the workplace.
+Practitioners of the Growth Method see every bad Glassdoor review as an opportunity to improve the workplace.

 Complaints about lighting?
 Fix the bulbs.
 Complaints about a manager who consistently mistreats employees?
 Find out who, why, and coach them on more appropriate management styles.
 More general complaints about the “company culture”?
 Perform a culture audit.
 For every complaint, there’s an action to help remedy it.